Sharp systolic inequalities for Reeb flows on the three-sphere: Introduction

 \subsection{A systolic inequality for Finsler metrics on the two-sphere}

 Given a Finsler metric $F$ on $S^2$, we denote by $\ell_{\min}(F)$ the length of the shortest closed geodesic on $(S^2,F)$.
 By $\mathrm{area}(S^2,F)$ we denote the Holmes-Thompson area of $(S^2,F)$, that is, the volume of the unit cotangent disk bundle in $T^* S^2$ with respect to the volume form $\omega\wedge \omega$ divided by $2\pi$, where $\omega$ is the standard symplectic form on $T^* S^2$ (see Section \ref{proofcor4} for more details).
-Since the work of Croke \cite{cro88}, a classical question in systolic geometry has been to find upper bounds for the systolic ratio
+The Holmes-Thompson area coincides with the standard Riemannian area in the case of Riemannian metrics.